xacaciax/xacaciax/about.md

 #### Heart first, head second.

-There is this stigma that engineers are extremely rational, and therefore imlicitly less prone to making emotional decisions.
-I am both female and woman, I am very in touch with my emotions and sensetive to the emotions of those around me.
+There is this stigma that engineers are extremely rational, and therefore imlicitly also less prone to making emotional decisions.
+I am both female and a woman, I am very in touch with my emotions and sensetive to the emotions of those around me.
 I love the empirical nature of the the engineering process.
-But all the engineers that I have worked with so far are no less emotional than me whent it comes to making decisions and I wish we were all more honest about this.
-The more honest we are about how our emotions effect our decision making, the bette decisions we will make.
-I list this as a quark because working in tech, this feels for some reason, like a counter cultural position to take Communicating our mission, casting vision, and leading people generally requires HEART first!
+In my experience, all the engineers that I have worked with so far are no less emotional than me when it comes to making decisions.
+I wish we were all more honest about this.
+The more honest we are about how our emotions effect our decision making, the better decisions we will make.
+I list this as a quirk because working in tech this feels counter-cultural.
+Communicating mission, casting vision, and leading people generally requires HEART first!

 ### My Story